connektedkm/connektedkm/_pages/technical-writing.md

 ## [Use Python to export data from a MySQL database using a Pandas Dataframe]({{ "/docs/Python_export/" | relative_url }})

-A useful starter guide covering invoking a Python script, including application and dependency installation.
+How to invoke a Python script, including application and dependency installation.